New quarterbacks not working out across NFL this season

-Many options looked intriguing: Russell Wilson was unwanted in Seattle, Matt Ryan’s career winding down in Atlanta, and Carson Wentz coming off a sour ending in Indianapolis.
+Many options looked intriguing: Russell Wilson unwanted in Seattle, Matt Ryan’s career winding down in Atlanta and Carson Wentz coming off a sour ending in Indianapolis.
 The Denver Broncos traded for Wilson, the Colts dealt Wentz to Washington and acquired Ryan.

 All three teams had big expectations.
 All three moves backfired.